docksal/addons/simpletest/README.md

 # SimpleTest

-Easily run Simpletest tests for your Drupal 7 or 8 project.
+Easily run SimpleTest tests for your Drupal 7 or 8 project.

 ```bash
 fin addon install simpletest